We may earn affiliate commissions for the recommended products. Learn more.

 What is Qustodio parental control?

-One of the best things about the Qustodio app is that it can play a significant role in helping you establish balanced digital habits for your children through the Routines, which is a positive element rather than just guarding against the worst-case scenarios.
+One of the best things about the Qustodio app is that it can play a significant role in helping you establish balanced digital habits for your children through the Routines feature, which is a positive element rather than just guarding against the worst-case scenarios.

-Currently, Qustodio will provide you with a fully-equipped toolkit to control your childrens' content access or screen time management.
-Qustodio also delivers real-time monitoring of your kids' online activities.
-This real-time monitoring gives you valuable information so you can take more proactive action and address risks as they emerge and before they turn into a worst-case scenario.
+Qustodio provides you with a fully equipped toolkit to control your children’s content access and screen time management.
+It also enables real-time monitoring of your kids' online activities.
+This real-time monitoring gives you valuable information so you can take more proactive action and address risks as they emerge, before they turn into a worst-case scenario.

-The Qustodio parental control app is trusted by more than six million users worldwide, and it is available in eight language translation in over 180 countries.
-The Qustodio mission is to provide a safer digital environment for kids around the world.
+The Qustodio parental control app is trusted by more than six million users worldwide, and it is available in eight languages in over 180 countries.
+This fits well with Qustodio’s mission to provide a safer digital environment for kids around the world.

 Expert comment about Qustodio's parental control